pplabadmin/amplify-react-repo/README.md

 # AWS Amplify With React
-This repository contains the final implementation of the projects used in **AWS Amplifi With React** series.
+This repository contains the final implementation of the projects used in **AWS Amplify With React** series.